Picea engelmannii (Engelmann Spruce) and

 Montane, subalpine, alpine.
 Woodlands.
 Spring.

 On dry, well drained or highly exposed sites above 9,000 feet, Engelmann Spruce is usually the dominant tree.
-It can grow to well over 100 feet tall and four feet in diameter or it can be, at the highest altitudes, only a stunted ten feet tall in what are called "banner trees" and "Krummholz" (see photographs on following pages).
+It can grow to well over 100 feet tall and four feet in diameter or it can be, at the highest elevations, only a stunted ten feet tall in what are called "banner trees" and "Krummholz" (see photographs on following pages).
 At right, the young, fifty foot tall trees are growing in front of a mountain-side of Engelmann Spruce.

 The two Spruces are often quite difficult to tell apart and in some instances do hybridize Several of their characteristics do help to separate them: